ngchianglin/ngx_http_uri_whitelist_module/README.md

 Vulnerabilities that arise from misconfiguration of application framework that exposes sensitive administrative interface can be mitigated through the use of this module.
 Accidental disclosure of sensitive data through the uploading of sensitive files can be mitigated as well.

+The module does not check the query string or query parameters of a URL.

 The module can be used directly on a site hosted by nginx or with nginx as a reverse proxy for a backend web application or website.

 ## Installation